-The MIND diet deviates from Mediterranean and DASH diets in that as it restricts the type and amount of fruits and the vegetables to be consumed.
+The MIND diet deviates from Mediterranean and DASH diets in that it restricts the type and amount of fruits and vegetables to be consumed.
 The MIND diet also specifies eating the berries, but not other fruits, as the other diets do.
 Nor does for eating dairy products, the potatoes or more than one meal of fish a week.

-The MIND diet suggests that by consuming green, leafy vegetables plus one other vegetable every day, while the Mediterranean and the DASH diets encourage loading up on fruits and the vegetables of all kinds.
+The MIND diet suggests that by consuming green, leafy vegetables plus one other vegetable every day, while the Mediterranean and the DASH diets encourage loading up on fruits and vegetables of all kinds.

-When coming to dairy, MIND diet discusses limiting only the cheese and butter.
+When coming to dairy, the MIND diet discusses limiting only the cheese and butter.
 The Mediterranean diet encourages consuming dairy products in moderation and allows the eggs.

 The MIND diet specifies the elimination of foods with an unhealthy effect on the brain.
 These include red meat, and processed meats, fried fast foods, sweets and pastries, butter, stick margarine, etc.